dovecot/documentation/docs/core/plugins/virtual.md

 ### Virtual Mailboxes

-For each virtual directory you need to create a `dovecot-virtual` file.
+For each directory (virtual mailbox) you need to create a `dovecot-virtual` file.
 Its syntax is like:

 ```
 <1+ mailbox patterns>